Google PhD Fellowship Program in Japan, South Korea, Hong Kong and Mainland China

 What are the intellectual property implications of a Google Fellowship?

 Fellowship recipients are not subject to intellectual property restrictions unless they complete an internship at Google.
 If that is the case, they are subject to the same intellectual property restrictions as any other Google intern.

 Will the fellowship recipients become employees of Google?

 No, there will not be any employee relationship between fellowship recipients and Google.

 Monetary awards will be given directly to the student's university for distribution.
 The funds are given as an unrestricted gift and overhead should not be assessed against them.

 When do the fellowships start?

 We currently offer fellowship in Australia, China and East Asia, Europe and the Middle East, India, the United States and Canada.
-Please see here to find for more details on regional eligibility and specifics of the award.
+Please see FAQ of Google global PhD fellowship program to find for more details on regional eligibility and specifics of the award.